Choosing a Motor

 RPS * 200 = PPS

 Multiply the PPS value by the number of oz/in determined previously and divide the total by 4506.
 The answer will be how many watts mechanical are required from the motor to meet the load from the application.
 When picking a motor, choose one with 40% more than the calculated power.
-Below is an example of the equation completed for a load requiring 450 oz/in with a 3 TPI leadscrew and a desired IPM of 300.
+Below is an example of the equation completed for a load requiring 450 oz/in with a 3 TPI leadscrew and the desired IPM of 300.